-Intel Turbo Boost Technology 2.0
+Turbo Boost Explained

 Cache is just like RAM, only faster — because it’s built into the CPU itself.
 Both RAM and cache serve as holding areas for frequently used data.
-Without them, the CPU would have to keep on reading from the hard disk drive, which would take a lot more time.
+Without them, the CPU would have to keep on rely on your SSD or hard drive, which would slow things down.

-Intel’s latest processors feature Intel Smart Cache, which dynamically allocates shared cache to each processor core, based on workload, reducing latency and improving performance.
+Intel’s latest processors also rely on a feature called Smart Cache, which dynamically allocates shared cache to each processor core, based on workload, reducing latency and improving performance.

 Intel Hyper-Threading Technology